Prioksko-Terrasny

 Major Trails And Attractions

-The bison breeding center with viewing areas is the primary visitor draw.
-Ecological trails through diverse forests demonstrate the unusual botanical mixture.
+The bison breeding center with viewing areas is the primary visitor draw, offering the chance to see Europe's largest land mammal at close range.
+[1] Ecological trails through diverse forests demonstrate the unusual botanical mixture of boreal and steppe species.
 Steppe plant communities on calcareous slopes are botanically remarkable.
-Accessible nature experience near Moscow.
+The reserve provides an accessible nature experience close to Moscow for environmental education and ecotourism.

 Visitor Facilities And Travel